 The Network covers political, social, economic, cultural, religious and intellectual history from the late eighteenth century to the present day.
 Although the immediate constituency is Scotland and northern England, the outlook of the Network is international.

-The Network hosts an annual conference on modern British history in June.
-The conferences aim to represent work covering the whole period since the late eighteenth century with topics in political, economic, social, cultural, religious and intellectual history.
+The Network hosted an annual conference on modern British history from 2007-2015.
+The conferences represented work covering the whole period since the late eighteenth century with topics in political, economic, social, cultural, religious and intellectual history.
 In addition, the network hosts a range of smaller events.
 Details of annual conferences and other events are on the events page, and events organised by others which may be of interest to MBHN members are on the noticeboard.